Skip to main content

 • Config dependent: True if the CVE depends on a specific device configuration, unknown if enhanced analysis was not performed on the CVE.

-• Devices impacted: The number of devices affected by the CVE.
+• Devices impacted: The number of devices with each of the OSes affected by the CVE.

 • CVE Base score: CVE CVSS based score for that OS.